Fairbridge Festival

-The Fairbridge Festival is a music festival held annually since 1993 at Fairbridge village near Pinjarra in Western Australia.
-The festival is held over a weekend in April.
+The Fairbridge Festival was a music festival held annually from 1993 at Fairbridge village near Pinjarra in Western Australia until 2022.
+The festival was held over a weekend in April and was FolkWorld Inc.'s flagship annual event.

-Visitors staying for the whole weekend can camp in the surrounding fields in tents or vans.
-The festival offers options for those who don't have their own camping equipment in the form of "Cosy Camping" and "Glamping".
-Day tickets are also available.
+Visitors staying for the whole weekend could camp in the surrounding fields in tents or vans.
+The festival offered options for those who didn't have their own camping equipment in the form of "Cosy Camping" and "Glamping".
+Day tickets were also available.

-The event takes place over three days and three nights (Friday to Sunday), across 12 stages, which include marquees, a chapel, dance stage and workshop rooms.
-The program features a variety of musical genres such as blues, roots, Celtic, folk, dance, a cappella and world music as well as acts and activities specifically catering for children and young people.
+The event took place over three days and three nights (Friday to Sunday), across 12 stages, which included marquees, a chapel, dance stage and workshop rooms.
+The program featured a variety of musical genres such as blues, roots, Celtic, folk, dance, a cappella and world music as well as acts and activities specifically catering for children and young people.

-Fairbridge Festival has experienced steady audience growth with the 2016 tally of about 15,000 day attendees.
-The most common patrons are families, but Fairbridge Festival is enjoyed by all ages including teenagers, young adults and the young at heart.
+Fairbridge Festival experienced steady audience growth with a 2016 tally of about 15,000 day attendees.
+The most common patrons were families, but Fairbridge Festival was enjoyed by all ages including teenagers, young adults and the young at heart.

-The 2017 Fairbridge Festival celebrated the festival's 25th anniversary, and part of these celebrations include an extended four-day event: 21–24 April 2017.
+The 2017 Fairbridge Festival celebrated the festival's 25th anniversary, and part of these celebrations included an extended four-day event between 21–m and 24 April 2017.

 The last festival was held on 9–11 April 2021.
-The 2022 event is set for 22–24 April.
+In November 2022, the difficult decision was made to cancel the 2023 event due to concerns the Fairbridge Village may no longer be a suitable venue.